sosna/sdlt/README.md

 exrTable.toDF.count
 ```

 That should give use 477 data points.
-You can check the March data as follows. `OBS_STATUS` should be `F` and make sure to check `OBS_CONF` too.
+You can check the March data as follows. `OBS_STATUS` should be `F` and make sure to check `OBS_VALUE` too.

 ```scala
 val march = exrTable.toDF.